Attachment and detachment of a profiler/debugger to a running JVM

 Included in the Prior Art Database: 2004-Jun-01

 System Java (TM) applications, like Websphere (TM), are becoming more complex with large start up times.
 Thus it is becoming increasingly important that analysis and/or debugging does not require system shut down.
 Current technology does not allow attachment of profiler to the Java Virtual Machine (JVM) after the JVM has started.
 Thus, there is a growing need for such an attachment.
+General Solution: Enhance the JVM to support a profiler interface which attaches after the JVM is running.
+We describe three different approaches to this problem.

 Attachment and detachment of a profiler /debugger to a running JVM